tawnyalee/C769-ROM3/_build/html/_sources/task2_ROM3.md

 :::

 Think of this section as a literature review where you summarize a work (part B) and then relate it to your project (B1).
 The works *only need to connect to an aspect of your project*; they don't need to align with your project entirely.
-You can also use anything an industry professional created, e.g., online articles, videos, vendor documentation, whitepapers, etc. Most importantly, you must have **four** different works cited, e.g., (Smith, 2021) for APA.
-Typically, a proposal would cite sources as needed, but for evaluation purposes, they added this section to demonstrate research.
+You use anything an industry professional created, e.g., online articles, videos, vendor documentation, whitepapers, etc. Most importantly, you must have **four** different works cited with an intext citation, e.g., (Smith, 2021).

-1. **Summarize the work.** tell your reader what's in the resource you reviewed; there is no need to offer an opinion or analyze it -simply summarize the content.
+1. **Summarize the work.** tell your reader what's the work is about; there is no need to offer an opinion or analyze it -simply summarize the content.
 We recommend 1-2 paragraphs per work.
 2. **Include an in-text citation,** e.g., (Author, year) for [APA guidelines](https://apastyle.apa.org/style-grammar-guidelines/citations/basic-principles/author-date).
 Consider using a [referencing tool](resources:general:grammar:sources).
 3. **Relate the work to your project.** Following the summary, describe how the work expands the context of the problem or supports the implementation solution.
-We recommend 1-2 paragraphs per work.
+We recommend at least one paragraph per work.

 - [WGU's library](https://wgu.libguides.com/friendly.php?s=library)
 - [google.scholar.com](https://scholar.google.com/)